TeniolaObiwole/Projects/README.md

 ---

 ### ⚖️ Fairness in AI for Healthcare
-**Tools:** Fairlearn, SHAP
+**Tools:** Fairlearn, SHAP, Lucid io
-Ongoing research exploring explainability and bias in AI models used for cancer diagnosis — as part of a cross-disciplinary, funded research project.
+Research exploring explainability and bias in AI models used for cancer diagnosis — as part of a cross-disciplinary, funded research project.

 ---